HugoBlox/theme-academic-cv/CONTRIBUTING.md

 ## <a name="issue"></a> Submitting an issue

-If you have any questions or feature requests, please feel free to [submit an issue][new-issue].
+If you have any questions or feature requests, please feel free to [Submit an Issue][new-issue].

 Before you submit an issue, consider the following guidelines:

 - Please search for related issues.
 Make sure you are not going to open a duplicate issue.
 - Please specify what kind of issue it is and explain it in the title or content, e.g. `feature`, `bug`, `documentation`, `discussion`, `help wanted`...
 The issue will be tagged automatically by the robot of the project(Menbotics).
-See [supported issue labels][issue-label].
+See [Supported Issue Labels][issue-label].

 To make the issue details as standard as possible, we setup an [Issue Template][issue-template] for issue reporters.
 Please be sure to follow the instructions to fill fields in template.